-Tests within the persistence TestNG group require basic data source configuration.
+Tests within the persistence test group require basic data source configuration.
 The data source has to be valid and JTA-based.
-The JNDI name of the DataSource is specified with org.jboss.cdi.tck.testDataSource configuration property.
+The JNDI name of the DataSource is specified with configuration property - see Section 4.1, "TCK Properties".

-Tests within the installedLib TestNG group require cdi-tck-ext-lib.jar artifact to be installed as a library (see also Java EE 6 specification, section EE.8.2.2 Installed Libraries).
+Tests within the installedLib test group require the CDI TCK cdi-tck-ext-lib artifact to be installed as a library (see also Java EE 6 specification, section EE.8.2.2 "Installed Libraries").